jkhatri01/anshulpatel25.github.io/personal_website/content/post/cloud_native.md

 ### API centric

 - Applications use well defined lightweight API on top of common protocols (For eg: REST, gRPC) for exchanging the data.
 The protocols used are intentionally language independent to support Polyglot Paradigm.
+- API centric approach also promotes `Broad network access`, hence same API(s) can be consumed by Mobiles, IoT devices, Servers and Development teams which then can use it for their scenarios.